Chi–Sandra Garden

-Chi–Sandra Garden, also known as 10IH1779, is a garden located within Payette National Forest.
+Chi–Sandra Garden, also known as 10IH1779, is a garden located within Payette National Forest in Idaho, United States.
 The garden was established by the Chinese American community to feed migrant laborers who worked in the mines.
 There are three other Chinese-American gardens in the Warren Mining District.

-The garden was listed in the National Register of Historic Places on June 27, 1990.
+The garden was listed on the National Register of Historic Places on June 27, 1990.